-Standard Cost-sharing- Standard cost-sharing is cost-sharing for Part D prescription drugs other than preferred cost-sharing offered at an in-network pharmacy.
+Standard Cost-sharing- Standard cost-sharing is cost-sharing other than preferred cost-sharing offered at an in-network pharmacy.

 Step Therapy - A utilization tool that requires you to first try another drug to treat your medical condition before we will cover the drug your physician may have initially prescribed.